 Samsara:He picks them up and gives them new life

 Sho Kishino lives a life of Zen which is reflected in his work.
-In his sculptures, we are able to discern the true essence of existence.
-The sound of footsteps, the rounded shoulders of a priest, the crowing of a gamecock, a mother’s gentle smile…these works possess not only sorrow, but also humor.
+In his sculptures, we can discern the true essence of existence.
+The sound of footsteps, the rounded shoulders of a priest, the crowing of a gamecock, a mother’s gentle smile... these works possess not only sorrow but also humor.

 Light and shadow coexist.

 Using wood from old temple or shrine buildings, pine, cedar driftwood, or stones he finds in the Kizugawa river in his hometown of Kyoto, he gives them new life.

 Carving them down to perfection, he exposes the shape of something living.